danielireson/serverless-url-shortener/README.md

 API_URL | The URL of the endpoint that forms should be sent to.
 This is only known after the first deployment, so leave empty for now. | Y

 ### Deploy API
-Run `npm run deploy:serverless` to instantiate the necessary resources on AWS.
-This command will return an endpoint URL that you should add as *API_URL* in *config.json*.
+Run `npm run deploy:serverless` to deploy the API to AWS.
+The resources defined in *serverless.yml* will be automatically instantiated using CloudFormation.
+You should copy the URL of the returned endpoint to *API_URL* in *config.json*.

+### Build template
+Run `npm run build` to set the form action on the website template to *API_URL* from *config.json*.

 ### Deploy website
-Run `npm run build && npm run deploy:static` to deploy the website using AWS CLI.
-The build run script simply sets the form action to *API_URL* from *config.json*.
+Run `npm run deploy:static` to deploy the website using the AWS CLI.

 ## Libraries used
 - [Serverless Framework](https://serverless.com) for project structure and deployment.